-“The key is giving people what they need when they need it,” said Trimble.
+“The key is to give people the opportunities they need so they can thrive,” the community benefits coordinator says.
 “You need to give them the same respect that you would want if you were in their shoes.”